A Structural Characterization of Determinantally Equivalent Functions: Proof of Theorem

-And so if $p^{(1)}$ did not belong to Case 1, which necessarily means that $p^{(1)}$ belongs to Case 2, then the first term from both the left-hand-side and right-hand-side of the above equation cancels, and we get $K'[p^{(4)}]=Q[p^{(4)}]$, i.e., $p^{(4)}$ belongs to Case 2.
-Therefore, all four $3$-cycles belong to the same Case, namely Case 2, and we are done.
+And so if $p^{(1)}$ did not belong to Case 1 (which necessarily means that $p^{(1)}$ belongs to Case 2), then the first term from both the left-hand-side and right-hand-side cancels, and we get which is to say, $p^{(4)}$ belongs to Case 2.

-Finally, let us examine the scenario where $p^{(2)}$ belongs \textit{only} to Case 1.
-Lemma~\ref{lemma_3cycle_both_Cases} then necessitates $K(1,4)\neq 0$.
-And so there are just two possibilities that we need to explore: the edge $(2,4)$ of $p^{(2)}$ satisfies $K(2,4)=0$ or $K(2,4)\neq 0$.